-Last Updated on February 25, 2025 by Kieran Beckles
+Last Updated on February 2, 2026 by Kieran Beckles

 Do you have a dog with separation anxiety, and you want to find a dog crate to keep them safe and secure?

-It was important to find a dog crate that felt like a safe space for my Alaskan Klee Kai dogs when I’m not home while incorporating features to prevent my mini huskies from getting hurt.
+It was important to find a dog crate that felt like a safe space for my Alaskan Klee Kai dogs when I’m not home, while incorporating features to prevent my mini huskies from getting hurt.

 This is how I came across the Impact High Anxiety dog crate.
+It’s an extremely secure dog crate, billed as “escape-proof.”
+My Klee Kai love it and I love the sophisticated design.

 Impact High Anxiety Crate: Pros